Polynomial and Pseudopolynomial Algorithms for Two Classes of Bin Packing Instances: A Polynomial Algorithm for the AI Class

-The second \textsc{AI} algorithm performs significantly better than the first, but its runtime is still not practical.
+The second \textsc{AI} algorithm performs significantly better than the first when condition~\eqref{cond:a_is_large} holds, but its runtime is still not practical.
 Fortunately, candidate sets must satisfy additional structural properties to be considered promising.
-Exploiting these properties allows for an improved algorithm that, in practice, examines only a very small number of candidate items, as discussed below.
+Exploiting these properties allows us to devise an improved algorithm that, in practice, examines only a very small number of candidate items, as discussed below.

 The first observation is that if $A_1 \neq \emptyset$ for the current instance $I$, then it is unnecessary to immediately select both $d_1$ and $d_2$.
 More precisely, one can select an item $a \in A_1$ and its corresponding triplet $T$, and then decide either to add $T$ to the partial solution or to remove $a$ (assuming $a \in O'$).
-The latter option can occur at most three times; that is, the set $S$ is built on demand.
+The latter option can occur at most three times.